ArturT/Railstom/README.md

 Run specs via guard.
 If you change some code or spec file then proper spec will run automatically.
 First start foreman which runs all services:

     $ foreman start
-    // wait till loaded and press Enter to run all specs
+    // wait until loaded and press Enter to run all specs

 Run specific spec via `zeus`: